-The Volvo XC60 offers a pleasing mixture of off-road and estate car styling, which looks less aggressive than rivals like the Land Rover Freelander and BMW X3.
+The Volvo XC60 offers a pleasing mixture of off-road and estate car styling, which looks less aggressive than rivals like the BMW X3.
 The interior looks great, too, and offers a high driving position, comfortable seats and great visibility, plus lots of space for passengers and luggage.
 The Volvo XC60 drives more like a car than a 4x4, and while there are high-powered diesel engines, the frugal DRIVe version, which has front-wheel drive, returns an impressive 47.1mpg.
 All cars get City Safety, which is designed to help avoid collisions with pedestrians and other traffic at low speeds.

 - Good-looking, classy shape